-“If you know your history, then you would know where you’re coming from.”
-Bob Marley
+“If you know your History, then you would know where you’re coming from.”

 - Chronological understanding:

-- Comparing and contrasting, and identifying what is the same and what is different
+- Interpreting knowledge: ✓ Making connections ✓ Comparing and contrasting, and identifying what is the same and what is different ✓ Determining significance

-Our History curriculum is carefully designed to ensure that children’s prior knowledge and understanding is revisited and built upon.
 For example, when developing a child’s chronological understanding across the school.
-In Year 1, children will order information on a timeline of events for the Fire of London.
-In Year 3, they will sequence dates and information from several historical periods i.e., Stone Age, Bronze and Iron Age.
-This is then developed further in Year 6 where they articulate and present a clear, chronological world history narrative within and across historical periods studied e.g., timeline of significant events of WW2.
+In Year 1 children will order information on a timeline of events for the Fire of London.
+In year 3 they will sequence dates and information from several historical periods i.e. Stone age, Bronze and Iron age.
+In Year 6 they will articulate and present a clear, chronological world history narrative within and across historical periods studied e.g. timeline of significant events of WW2.

 How can I support my child with History?